jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 ![New Tool/majic](/img\diagrams\techvolution-majic.png)

 * Note: Majić is my family name.
 I lucked out it reads like "magic" in english.
 It's egotistical to use it here I know, but I couldn't think of a better word.
 I'm especially using it for my parents.
 They've been overworked all their life yet still always cleaned and built stuff for other people with care.
 I wanted to retire them.
-Instead, I can name the act by which a regular person evolves humanity in their name.
+Instead, I can name the act by which a regular person improves humanity in their name.

 * Sticking it to my personal Darth Blockbuster makes me smile too.